-From 1998 to 2002, the foundational technology for Coverity’s suite of development testing solutions was developed by a group of Ph.D. students and researchers in the Computer Systems Laboratory at Stanford University in Palo Alto, California.
-In 2003, soon after releasing the first system capable of detecting thousands of critical defects in open source projects, the inventors were granted a patent for their fundamentally different way of analyzing complex source code, the software was released for commercial use and the team formed what is now Coverity, Inc.
+From 1998 to 2002, the foundational technology for the Synopsys suite of software testing solutions was developed by a group of Ph.D. students and researchers in the Computer Systems Laboratory at Stanford University in Palo Alto, California.
+In 2003, soon after releasing the first system capable of detecting thousands of critical defects in open source projects, the inventors were granted a patent for their fundamentally different way of analyzing complex source code, the software was released for commercial use and the team formed what is now Synopsys, Inc.

 Today, 26 of the world’s leading universities use Coverity Quality Advisor in their academic and research programs, including:

 View our Frequently Asked Questions page for more information, eligibility requirements, and product and license options.